"A Pakistani

 the enemy in characteristic style”.

-I write, a version of the Inquisition is about to lay
+"As I write, a version of the Inquisition is about to lay

 its hands on a nuclear weapon”.

-is an unexpected threat.
 Theocracy doesn’t obviously

 nurture the sort of cultural and educational advancement